cshaa/digital-garden/static/articles/quantum/chsh-classical.md

 perform the action if their observation is consistent with the target being present.
 This limits the total number of possible strategies to sixteen (four bits, $2^4 = 16$).
-However, since the probability of a success of a given strategy wouldn't change if we swapped the two agents' answers, we only need to go over half of all the strategies.
+However, since the probability of a success of a given strategy wouldn't change if we swapped the two agents' answers, so it turns out we only need to go over 10 of them.

 We will use the notation $S_{abcd}$, where $a,b,c,d$ are either $0$ or $1$ to denote a strategy where